oluizeduardo/glicocheck-api/README.md

     - `npm run dev`

 ## ⚙ Environment Variables

-A `.env` file is required on the root folder and must contain the following key and values:
+A `.env` file is required on the root folder.
+Copy the example to a `.env` file and adjust values.
+- `cp .env-example .env`

+The `.env` file must contain the following key and values:

 | Key           | Value         |
 | ------------- |:-------------|